Support for Visitors

 Two (2) scheduled visits per week between 10 a.m. – 7:30 p.m. with an essential care partner

-- Patients who have a hospital stay of longer than 14 days
+- Patients who have had a hospital stay of longer than 14 days (visits will be scheduled after the first 14 days)

 - Patients with a cognitive impairment or who are unable to communicate